 — McDonald’s (@McDonaldsCorp) November 24, 2017

 As one of the most popular ads on Youtube this year, became the short-film by Dior, featuring Natalie Portman’s stylish and romantic video.
-“It’s a love story, full of ups and downs” says Natalie in one of the latest interviews with Vogue, featuring the Sia’s song – “Chandelier”
+“It’s a love story, full of ups and downs” says Natalie in one of the latest interviews , featuring the Sia’s song – “Chandelier”

 It’s not a surprise that celebrities reach millions of likes in a couple of hours on social media.
 This particular photo breaks all the records.
 36 year old singer Beyonce, reached up to 10M likes on Instagram for the first public photo of twins.

 Virgin Orbit thought of a cleeeeever way to show how big space is, let’s give them a round of aplause .

 Ellen was so flattered to receive the access to 280 characters, She has so much to say about it, that 140 were “almost” enough.